Elizabeth Smart: Activism and media coverage

-On March 8, 2006, Smart went before the United States Congress to support sexual predator legislation and the AMBER Alert system.
-On July 26, 2006, she spoke after the signing of the Adam Walsh Act.
-In May 2008, she traveled to Washington, D.C., where she helped present a book, You're Not Alone, published by the U.S. Department of Justice.
-It contained entries from her as well as four other recovered young adults.
-In 2009, Smart commented on the kidnapping of Jaycee Lee Dugard, stressing that dwelling upon the past is unproductive.
+On March 8, 2006, Smart spoke before the United States Congress to support sexual predator legislation and the Amber alert system.
+On July 26, 2006, she spoke at an event held following the signing of the Adam Walsh Act.
+Smart was one of five recovered young adults who contributed entries to the 2008 book You're Not Alone, which was published by the U.S. Department of Justice.
+She appeared at a May 2008 event promoting the book.
+In 2009, Smart commented on the kidnapping of Jaycee Lee Dugard.
+She shared that, in her own experience of recovering from trauma, she had found dwelling on the past to be unproductive.

-On October 27, 2009, Smart spoke at the 2009 Women's Conference in California, hosted by Maria Shriver, on overcoming obstacles in life.
+In October 2009, Smart spoke at the 2009 Women's Conference in California (hosted by Maria Shriver) on the topic of overcoming obstacles in life.
 In 2011, Smart founded the Elizabeth Smart Foundation, which aims to bring hope and end the victimization and exploitation of sexual assault through prevention, recovery, and advocacy.
 In March 2011, Smart was one of four women awarded the Diane von Furstenberg Award.
 On July 7, 2011, ABC News announced that she would work as a commentator for them, mainly focusing on missing persons.

-In July 2012, Theta Phi Alpha National Fraternity honored Smart with the Siena Medal award.
-The medal is the highest honor the organization bestows upon a non-member.
-They named it after their patroness, St. Catherine of Siena.
+In July 2012, Theta Phi Alpha honored Smart with the Siena Medal award.
+The medal, named after their patroness St. Catherine of Siena, is the highest honor the organization bestows upon a non-member.

 On May 1, 2013, in a speech at a human trafficking conference at Johns Hopkins University, Smart discussed the need to emphasize individual self-worth in fighting human trafficking and the importance of dispelling cultural myths surrounding girls' loss of value upon sexual contact.
-Having been raped by her captor, she recalled the destructive impact of exposure to abstinence-only sexual education programs.
+Having been raped by her captor, she recalled the destructive impact of exposure to abstinence-only sexual education programs such as those stressed in her Mormon faith.

 Many of them teach that a sexually active girl is akin to a chewed piece of gum.
 "I thought, 'Oh, my gosh, I'm that chewed up piece of gum, nobody re-chews a piece of gum, you throw it away.'
 And that's how easy it is to feel like you no longer have worth, you no longer have value," Smart said.
 "Why would it even be worth screaming out?
 Why would it even make a difference if you are rescued?
 Your life still has no value."
 Smart went on to ask that listeners educate children on having self-worth, avoiding viewing themselves as victims.